menganha/pyblog/README.md

     pip install --user yabi

-If you have cloned the source code you can install it with
+or if you have cloned the repo and want to install it directly from the source code

-    pip install --user .
+    pip install --user <path to the repo>

 ## Getting started

 Say, you want to create a new blog that describes your philosophical thoughts.
-You call it *Discourses*.
-To create this new blog type in a terminal
+You want to call it *Discourses*.
+Start by typing on a terminal

     yabi init Discourses

-now navigate to the newly created folder
+This will create the following folder and files

-    cd Discourses
+    Discourses
+      ├── config.json
+      ├── data
+      └── posts

-To publish your first though, create a new file on, e.g.,  `posts/my_first_thought.md`.
+To publish your first though, create a new file on the `posts` folder, e.g.,  `posts/my_first_thought.md`.
 The only requirements for a post is that

 1. It is somewhere inside the `posts` folder
 2. Has set the label `draft` to "yes" or "no" at the file header.